 Which Way Is Down?The ability to create a sensible bowing can be a real challenge for young players.
 Having the ability to look ahead at complete phrases to see which bow direction to begin with is a difficult skill to acquire.
 This packet will supplement your current books to help you teach bowings and the process string players use to determine bow direction.
 These are examples and strategies I find myself always using with my orchestras and lesson groups.
 I have left off some counting as sometimes I like to pencil them in while I explain them in lessons.
 The examples also make great warmups for young ensembles and lesson groups.
 Add an extra challenge by having students count out loud while they play.

 Jingle BellsAnother easy holiday arrangement for your budding string orchestra.
 I've put together this arrangement of Jingle Bells to have a unique flavor while requiring minimal rehearsal time.

 The entire piece is in first position and the key of D with one accidental (E string G#) in the first violin.
 Violin II and violas do use the G string, but C# is used sparingly.

 Violins and violas have similar parts with a few note variations to fill out chords.
 Although the harmonies are thinner, the unisons create confidence as well as giving the violas the melody.
 Melodic and rhythmic motion is generally in two parts between upper and lower strings.
 However I arranged the middle section as a medley with violins playing the chorus melody and violas / cellos playing the verse melody.
 The basses continue to pluck a simple walking bass line.
-Cello and bass are pizzicato throughout with some fingerboard slaps (notated with an X).
+Basses are pizzicato throughout with some fingerboard slaps (notated with an X).
 Having half the cellos or basses play arco would also be a great sound.

 Click image for score sample.